Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 How Do You Get to Cape Breton, Nova Scotia?
 It’s easy!

 It’s easy to get to the Cabots Trail with daily direct service from the NYC area to Halifax!
-There are several flights a day via Air Canada/United direct to Newark and via Delta direct to LGA.
-It’s just a 2-hour flight and you have US Customs pre-clearance at the Halifax Stanfield International Airport for the return trip!
-PLUS…you can carry on and carry home fresh lobster from the Halifax airport!
+There are several international flights a day via Air Canada/United directly to Newark and via Delta directly to LaGuardia.
+It’s just a 2-hour flight, and you have US Customs pre-clearance at the Halifax Stanfield International Airport for the return trip!
+PLUS…you can carry fresh lobster from the Halifax airport home!

 Disclosure: